-Some people might be surprised that behind the ‘shredding’ and double neck image, there’s a serious musician hiding who mentions George Benson as his favorite guitar player..
+Some people might be surprised that behind the ‘shredding’ and double neck image, there’s a serious musician hiding behing Michael Angelo – who mentions George Benson as his favorite guitar player.
 A conversation with a friendly Michael Angelo who put on a great and entertaining show at Feedback music, wed nov.
-5th ’03, Rotterdam after our conversation.
+5th 2003, Rotterdam after our conversation.
+This interview was printed in the Music Maker december 2003 issue.

 :: This is part of a tour for Dean guitars?